jtrain/jtrain.github.com/_posts/2012-11-09-how-to-pay-your-employee-super-with-rest.md

 ---

-Procedureus is a place for small business owners to find out how other businesses get their admin done fast.
+SweetProcess is a place for small business owners to find out how other businesses get their admin done fast.
 Do you want to finish your admin quickly?

 Here is a step by step guide to how we pay our employee superannuation obligations using the REST superannuation portal.
 It is a task that comes up once a month, **and we always forget how we did it last time**.
 Next time we pay our employee super, we are going to pull up this post and follow the guide.